Vectorworks/developer-scripting/Function Reference/Functions/DotProduct.md

 |v2|VECTOR|Source vector 2.|

 ## Remarks
-([[User:CBM-c-|_c_]], 2022.01.20) In Python the two vectors used as parameters MUST be 3-dimensional, or it will return gibberish.
+(*_c_*, 2022.01.20) In Python the two vectors used as parameters MUST be 3-dimensional, or it will return gibberish.
 This doesn't matter in Pascal.

 <code lang="py">
 # EXAMPLE OF FAULTY USAGE